theworldasastage/hugo/content/reading-list.md

 > "When people die, they cannot be replaced.
 They leave holes that cannot be filled, for it is the fate the genetic and neural fate of every human being to be a unique individual, to find" - Oliver Sacks

 There are enough recommandations for now, start with one of them and you won't stop!

+{{< partial "mailing" "Subscribe to my newsletter to recieve one new book recommendation every week.">}}